nuveo/cv-test/SMSSpamDetection/README.md

 - The `TestSet` will be used for evalution, therefore the candidate must fullfiled the first column with the predicted classes (`ham` or `spam`)
 - Pay attention to the real case scenario that was described in the Objective section.
 This may drive the problem solving strategy :wink:.
 - This test does not require a defined set of algorithms to be used.
 The candidate is free to choose any kind of data processing pipeline to reach the best answer.

+# How to Run

+The SMS Ham-Spam test is described in `SMSSpamDetection.ipynb` file.
+All dataset modifications and ideas over the NLP tasks are described there.
+If you want to test this approach, you only need to:

+- Download the provided [dataset](https://drive.google.com/file/d/1LhH_5ULfyrobD60SZqIfoI56eV3HuDNI/view) from NUVEO.
+You can change the path for both train/test set inside the notebook.
+- install the libraries by doing `pip install -r requirements.txt`